-TAX PLANNING ISSUES (CONTINUED) YES NO Are you on the threshold of a tax bracket?
+TAX PLANNING ISSUES (CONTINUED) YES NO You may be able to take the loss or use the carryforward to reduce your ordinary income by up to \$3,000.
+Are you on the threshold of a tax bracket?
 If so, consider strategies to defer income or accelerate deductions and strategies to manage capital gains and losses to keep you in the lower bracket.
-Consider the following important tax thresholds: If taxable income is below \$163,300 (\$326,600 if MFJ), you are in the 24% percent marginal tax bracket.
-Taxable income above this bracket will be taxed at 32%.
-If taxable income is above \$441,450 (\$496,600 if MFJ), any capital gains will be taxed at the higher 20% rate.
+Consider the following important tax thresholds: If taxable income is below \$191,950 (\$383,900 if MFJ), you are in (or below) the 24% percent marginal tax bracket.
+Taxable income in the next bracket will be taxed at 32%.
+If taxable income is above \$518,900 (\$583,750 if MFJ), any long-term capital gains will be taxed at the higher 20% rate.
 If your Modified Adjusted Gross Income (MAGI) is over \$200,000 (\$250,000 if MFJ), you may be subject to the 3.8% Net Investment Income Tax on the lesser of net investment income or the excess of MAGI over \$200,000 (\$250,000 if MFJ).
-If you are on Medicare, consider the impact of IRMAA surcharges by referencing the "Will I Avoid IRMAA Surcharges On Medicare Part B & Part D" flowchart.
-Are you charitably inclined and want to reduce taxes?
-If so, consider the following: ■ For 2020, the CARES Act created a \$300 above-the-line deduction for contributions to certain qualifying charities.
-This can help reduce AGI for taxpayers claiming the standard deduction. ■ If you expect to take the standard deduction (\$12,400 if single, \$24,800 if MFJ), consider bunching your charitable contributions (or contributing to a donor-advised fund) every few years which may allow itemization in specific years.
+If you are on Medicare, consider the impact of IRMAA surcharges by referencing the "Will I Avoid IRMAA Surcharges On Medicare Part B & Part D?" flowchart.
+Are you charitably inclined?
+If so, consider the following: Explore tax-efficient funding strategies, such as gifting appreciated securities or making a QCD.
+If you expect to take the standard deduction (\$14,600 if single, \$29,200 if MFJ), consider bunching your charitable contributions (or contributing to a donor-advised fund) every few years which may allow itemization in specific years.
 Will you be receiving any significant windfalls that could impact your tax liability (inheritance, RSUs vesting, stock options, bonus)?
 If so, review your tax withholdings to determine if estimated payments may be required.
 Do you own a business?
-If so consider the following: (continue on next page)

-2020 · WHAT ISSUES SHOULD I CONSIDER BEFORE THE END OF THE YEAR?

-TAX PLANNING ISSUES (CONTINUED) YES NO If you own a pass-through business, consider the QBI Deduction eligibility rules.
+If so, consider the following: If you own a pass-through business, consider the QBI Deduction eligibility rules.
 Reference the "Am I Eligible For A Qualified Business Income Deduction?" flowchart.
+Consider the use of a Roth vs. traditional retirement plan and its potential impact on taxable income and Qualified Business Income. (continue on next page)

+2024 · WHAT ISSUES SHOULD I CONSIDER BEFORE THE END OF THE YEAR?

-Consider the use of a Roth vs. traditional retirement plan and its potential impact on taxable income and Qualified Business Income.
-If you have business expenses, consider if it makes sense to defer or accelerate the costs to reduce overall tax liability.
-Some retirement plans, such as a Solo 401(k), must be opened before year-end.
-Have there been any changes to your marital status?
+TAX PLANNING ISSUES (CONTINUED) YES NO If you have business expenses, consider if it makes sense to defer or accelerate the costs to reduce overall tax liability.
+Many retirement plans must be opened before year-end (if yo follow a calendar tax year), with the exception of certain solo 401(k)s and SEP IRAs (if the appropriate rules are followed). u Have there been any changes to your marital status?
 If so, consider how your tax liability may be impacted based on your marital status as of December 31st.